A+

 Cost Of Living Quick Facts

-• The cost of living in Champaign is equal to the Illinois average
+• The cost of living in Champaign is 1% lower than the Illinois average

 • The cost of living in Champaign is 2% lower than the national average